llamasoft-dotcom-demo/message-demo/README.md

 Improvements that could be made:
-- Better layout when the screen is smaller.
+- Better responsive design.
 - Better color scheme.
 The home page could definitely look better.
-- Find a template framework to use so you can separate HTML files
+- Find a template framework to separate HTML files

 If I were to do this again I would do it using AngularJS.